 To avoid the heat we spent the morning lounging by the gorgeous pool at Hostel Arsenal Boutique, one of the best places we stayed.
 Not bad for $15 a night…

-We had a memorable lunch at La Cevicheria, the catch of the day (red snapper) with coconut rice was to die for.
-In the afternoon we haggled for woven bags and beaded bracelets with the street hawkers and went in some of the city’s churches.
+One of the best lunches had on the entire trip was at La Cevicheria.
+The catch of the day (red snapper) with coconut rice was to die for.
+In the afternoon we haggled for colourful woven bags and beaded bracelets with the street hawkers and went in some of the city’s churches.

 DAY 4 – TRAVEL TO FOODIE HEAVEN, SANTA MARTA